canonical-web-and-design/developer.ubuntu.com/templates/pages/community/index.md

 ## Contribute to our documentation

-Please feel free to report an inaccuracy or suggest improvements in the documentation.
+Feel free to report an inaccuracy or suggest improvements in the documentation.

 [Ubuntu Core documentation](https://github.com/CanonicalLtd/ubuntu-core-docs)